metaplex-foundation/developer-hub/src/pages/guides/rust/metaplex-rust-sdks.md

 .       .instruction();
 ```

 Now that we have our instruction ready we need to create a normal Solana transaction to send to our RPC.
-This includes a blockhash andxx§ signers.
+This includes a blockhash and signers.

 ### Full Builder Example